Pre-Registration Now Open For USATT 2019

 Pre-register now for USATT 2019

-So take advantage of this early opportunity to register for USATT 2019 as an exhibitor!
+So take advantage of this early opportunity to register for USATT 2019 as a visitor!
 By participating at this high-profile event in New York City in May 2019, you will walk away with the connections and relationships needed to become profitable in the competitive U.S. wine and spirits marketplace for years to come.
 Register your interest here. **https://www.eventbrite.com/e/2019-usa-trade-tasting-visitor-registration-portal-registration-46752442815?aff=press%5d**